dankamongmen/notcurses/USAGE.md

                           const struct ncvisual_options* vopts, int* y, int* x, int* scaley, int* scalex, ncblitter_e* blitter);

-// Rotate the visual 'rads' radians.
-Only M_PI/2 and -M_PI/2 are
+// Scale the visual to 'rows' X 'columns' pixels, using the best scheme
-// supported at the moment, but this will change FIXME. int ncvisual_rotate(struct ncvisual* n, double rads);
+// available.
+This is a lossy transformation, unless the size is unchanged. int ncvisual_rotate(struct ncvisual* n, double rads);

 // Resize the visual so that it is 'rows' X 'columns'.
 This is a lossy